jacygao/techblog/event_sourcing.md

 ### Event Sourcing needs to be used with CQRS

-these are 2 separate concepts
+Event Sourcing and CQRS are 2 very different concepts althought CQRS is often applied to an Event Sourced system to provide the query capability.
+Either technique can be applied individually.

 ### Event Sourcing is hard

-total effort roughly the same
+Multiple people have indicated that the total effort it requires to implement an Event Sourcing solution and a typical CRUD solution reuqires roughly the same amount of work.
+Latter may get up and running quicker, but Event Sourcing requires less work in a long run.

 ## The benifits for Event Sourcing